Before you complete your application for a school place you should consider.

 Applications for places in the following year groups can be submitted from 1 September 2017.

 - If your child was born between 1 September 2013 - 31 August 2014 they will be due to start Reception in September 2018

 - If your child was born between 1 September 2010 - 31 August 2011 and they currently attend an infant school they will be due to transfer to a Junior school in September 2018

 - If your child was born between 1 September 2006 - 31 August 2007 they will be due to transfer to a secondary school in September 2018

 You cannot put your child's name down on a waiting list for a better chance of getting a place at a certain school.
 Some schools may collect names of parents interested in their school many years before their child is due to start, but these are only 'interest lists' where you can register your details in order to receive information from the school.
 This will not increase your chances of getting a place.

 Even if your child's current primary or nursery school is linked to the school you want them to go to next, you won't be considered for a place unless you apply.

 Children of compulsory school age coming from abroad with parents who have a right of residence in, or permission to enter, the UK, have the same rights as UK residents to apply for a place at a state school.

 Applications on behalf of children currently living outside the UK will be considered but, until the children are resident in the country, their home address will be treated as their place of residence outside the UK.

-The only exceptions to this would be applications from children of UK Service personnel and other Crown Servants (Diplomats) who have been posted abroad on fixed term contracts and are returning to live in the UK.
+The only exceptions to this would be applications from children of UK Service personnel and Crown Servants returning from overseas.